 (point 12 of the Code of Practice)

-The Board of Directors has appointed a Compensation Committee which acts as a preparatory body for the Board in cases relating to the assessment of, and compensation to, the Group CEO.
-The committee also recommends to the Board of Directors guidelines for remuneration to senior employees (the group management).
-The Board of Directors establishes the Compensation Committee’s mandate.
-See also an account of the Board of Directors’ Compensation Committee under point 9.
-Remuneration to the Group CEO and senior employees is disclosed in a note in this annual report.
+The Board of Directors has appointed a compensation committee which acts as a preparatory body for the Board in cases relating to the assessment of, and compensation to, the Group CEO.
+The committee also recommends to the Board of Directors guidelines for remuneration to senior employees (the Group management).
+The Board of Directors establishes the compensation committee’s mandate.
+See also an account of the Board of Directors’ compensation committee under point 9.

 Deviations from point 12 of the Code of Practice: None